greglueck/nydays-geolocation/README.md

 service may reject requests if you exceed their terms of use.
 The `--limit` option may be useful to avoid exceeding these limits, allowing you to annotate the `<raw-file>` piecemeal with several runs of the utility.

+Because the reverse geocoding service may be slow, it helps to avoid making redundant geocoding requests for coordinates that have been previously mapped to a US state.
+The `--use-cache` option provides a way to use the contents of another annotated file to avoid these redundant geocoding requests.
+If the coordinates in the `<raw-file>` have already been mapped to a US state in the `--use-cache` file, then the state from the `--use-cache` file is used instead of making a new geocoding request.
+The `--use-cache` option may be passed multiple times if you have several other annotated files.

 ### visualize.py